IshanBhanuka/IshanBhanuka/README.md

 - 👋 Hi, I’m @IshanBhanuka
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning electronic engineering in university of peradeniya
+- 🌱 I’m currently learning electrical & electronic engineering in university of peradeniya

 <!---
 IshanBhanuka/IshanBhanuka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.